 Chemistry Education Certificate

-This is a post-baccalaureate certificate to prepare graduates of Chemistry programs for teacher certification in Chemistry at the secondary education level.
+This is a post-baccalaureate certificate to prepare graduates of Chemistry programs for teacher licensure in Chemistry at the secondary education level.

-To be recommended for an Illinois State Board of Education teaching certificate, the student must present evidence of having passed the Basic Skills, Subject-Matter Knowledge, and Assessment of Professional Teaching examinations of the Illinois Certification Testing System.
+To be recommended for an Illinois State Board of Education teaching certificate, the student must present evidence of having passed the Test of Academic Profiency (formerly Basic Skills), Subject-Matter Knowledge, and Assessment of Professional Teaching examinations of the Illinois Certification Testing System.

 Students may obtain an endorsement that prepares them for teaching in the middle school.
 Students choosing to pursue the middle school endorsement must take three (3) hours in Early Adolescent Educational Psychology and three (3) hours in Curriculum Methods for Middle School.
 Students should contact the Office of Secondary Education for specific course numbers.